Velocidex/velociraptor-docs/content/docs/overview/deployment/cloud/_index.md

 With cloud deployments you can create a proper SSL certificate using the free Let's Encrypt CA. This eliminates the bad certificate browser warning seen in the Self Signed Deployment method.
 Velociraptor uses the Let's Encrypt protocol to obtain and manage its own certificates (and automatically rotate them when they expire).

 ## Before You Begin
 Note the following requirements:
 * You must use a DNS name as Let's Encrypt will not issue a certificate for an IP address.
 The DNS name can be a Dynamic DNS name managed by Google Domains.
 * Ports 80 and 443 must publicly accessible.
 Let's Encrypt uses both ports to issue certificates.
 * You can optionally configure Authentication via SSO providers.

 ## Provision a Virtual Machine
 Next we provision an Ubuntu VM from any cloud provider.
 The size of your VM depnds on the number of endpoints in your environment.
 An 8 or 16Gb VM should be sufficient for around 5-10k clients.
 Additionally you will need sufficient disk space to hold the data you collect.
 We recommend starting with a modest amount of storage and then back up data or increase the storage volume as needed.

-{{% notice warning %}}
+{{% notice warning "Network filtering requirements" %}}

 Our virtual machine must be able to receive connections over both ports 80 and 443.
 Be sure to check inbound filtering Access Control Lists to ensure that access is allowed.
 When using SSL, both the client communication and the Admin GUI are served over the same ports to benefit from SSL transport encryption.
 The Let's Encrypt protocol requires Let's Encrypt’s servers to connect to the VM on port 80 - however the Admin GUI will only be served over SSL.